Skip to content

 Does The University of Tampa Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-The University of Tampa is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.64%, among the highest in the country.
+The University of Tampa is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.64%, among the highest in the country.
 About 8.1% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 32.4% go on to reach the top of the income ladder.
-The median family income of students sits near $92,900, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $92,900, a snapshot of the campus's socioeconomic mix.

 2.64%